 WD4H Donations: Mattresses, 1 cow, farmland

-Abaharaniramahoro members have formed a wonderful singing group, some of the members play instruments, and they are seeking funds to start a Wedding Rental Business, which will include tables, chairs, and tents.
+Abaharaniramahoro members have formed a wonderful singing group, some of the members play instruments, and, thanks to a grant from the Procter & Gamble Alumni Foundation, have launched their Event Rental Business, which is doing well!

 Women’s Collective in the Gahini District